Dual braided quantum $E(2)$ groups: Introduction

-The article is organised as follows: the required preliminaries are gathered in the next section.
+The required preliminaries are gathered in the next section.
 The main content is contained in section~\ref{sec:Dual-Eq2}.
-In the last section we construct the bosonization, an analogous construction of the semidirect products of groups, of the dual quantum group which yields an ordinary noncompact locally compact \(\Cst\)\nb-quantum group.
+In the last section, we construct the bosonization, an analogous construction of the semidirect products of groups, of the dual quantum group which yields an ordinary noncompact locally compact \(\Cst\)\nb-quantum group.